 The first action, on Friday 27 September, saw the road outside Southwark Crown Court occupied for 90 minutes, from 12.30–2pm.
 During this time, it was transformed into a free public exhibition of political prisoners from throughout history.
 Members of the public, including office workers, along with court staff and attendees on their lunch breaks, were invited to view the exhibition and to learn about the vital role that peaceful acts of resistance have played in shaping our democratic freedoms.

-The next showing of this exhibition will be on 24 October, United Nations Day at the Attorney General’s office and Ministry of Justice, Petty France, London.
+The next showing of this exhibition was on 24 October, United Nations Day at the Attorney General’s office and Ministry of Justice, Petty France, London.

 In a display of the same transparency organisers are calling for from the Government, full details and briefing documents for these action have been made public.

-Southwark Crown Court is the scene of the now notorious sentencing of the Whole Truth Five by Judge Christopher Hehir, following a trial in which they were banned from explaining to the jury the reasons for their actions.
-The road outside the court is a barely-used cul-de-sac, so there will be minimal disruption and occupying the road will be largely symbolic.
-On 27 September, the same Judge Hehir has promised to also sentence Phoebe Plummer and Anna Holland to prison, again for nonviolent acts of civil resistance to ecocide.
+Southwark Crown Court was the scene of the now notorious sentencing of the Whole Truth Five by Judge Christopher Hehir, following a trial in which they were banned from explaining to the jury the reasons for their actions.
+The road outside the court is a barely-used cul-de-sac, so there was minimal disruption and occupying the road was largely symbolic.
+On 27 September, the same Judge Hehir sentenced Phoebe Plummer and Anna Holland to prison, again for nonviolent acts of civil resistance to ecocide.

-A further free public exhibition, along similar lines, is then planned for late October 24th, outside the Attorney General’s Office on Petty France.
-While this is a through road, it is not a main route.
-Alternatives are easily available and any disruption to traffic should be relatively minor.
-This therefore represents a very gentle and gradual escalation.
+A further free public exhibition, along similar lines, was then planned for October 24th, outside the Attorney General’s Office on Petty France.
+While this is a through road, it is not a main route, and alternatives were easily available.

-Both actions have been carefully designed to ensure that they are reasonable and proportionate.
-They will cause only minimal disruption and for a short amount of time.
-They conform to the legal principles established by the Supreme Court in the case of Ziegler.
-As such, the organisers sincerely believe that they are lawful.
+Both actions were carefully designed to ensure to be reasonable and proportionate.
+They caused only minimal disruption and for a short amount of time.
+They conformed to the legal principles established by the Supreme Court in the case of Ziegler.
+As such, the organisers sincerely believed that they are lawful.
 They intend to present the state with a dilemma: Does it meet a peaceful and lawful exhibition about repression with more of the same?

 Campaign demands

-The central demand of the campaign is that Attorney General Richard Hermer KC agrees to Chris Packham’s and Dale Vince’s request for a fully open and transparent public meeting.
-The purpose of this meeting will be to discuss the measures necessary to restore the fundamental rights to protest and fair trial essential to a functioning democracy, as called for by the United Nations.
-A further key demand is freeing the 40 peaceful protesters currently being held in UK prisons, on sentence or remand.
+The central ask of the campaign is that Attorney General Richard Hermer KC agrees to Chris Packham’s and Dale Vince’s request for a fully open and transparent public meeting.
+The purpose of this meeting will be to discuss the measures necessary (the three demands above) to restore the fundamental rights to protest and fair trial essential to a functioning democracy, as called for by the United Nations.

 Until recently, it was almost unheard of for peaceful protesters to serve time in prison.
 In the last four years the lengths of custodial sentences being imposed has risen dramatically.
 And in the last few months, imprisonment, often for multiple years, appears to be becoming normalised as the rule, rather than the exception.